 Melanie: Made this for dinner.
 Excellent.
 I used carrots, celery and red bell pepper in it.
 I doubled the recipe.
 I’ll freeze some and use some in a creamy Parmesan pasta sauce.

 - Mediterranean Split Pea Soup

 - Our 25 Most Popular Vegetarian Soups!

-Enjoy this simple Tomato Soup.
-Make it for a friend, or do something kind with it this week.
+Enjoy this Tomato Soup.
+Make it for a friend, or do something kind with it this week!

-Homemade Tomato Soup made with fresh or canned tomatoes, made in under 30 minutes.
-Creamy, easy and Vegan-adaptable (see notes)!
+Homemade Tomato Soup made with fresh or canned tomatoes, in under 30 minutes.
+Creamy, easy and delicious!
+Vegan-adaptable (see notes)!

-- 4 tablespoons ghee, butter or olive oil (the ghee is good!)
+- 4 tablespoons olive oil, ghee, or butter (the ghee elevates!)

 - 1 extra-large onion, diced

-- 1 cup carrots, thinly sliced (or sub celery or red bell pepper) or use both-the best!!)
+- 1 cup carrots, thinly sliced (or one red bell pepper) or use both-the best!!)

 - 2 tablespoons sugar, honey or maple syrup (or sugar alternative)

 - 1 teaspoon salt, more to taste

 - 1/2 teaspoon pepper

 - 10–15 basil leaves

 - 1/2 cup heavy cream or half and half (or sub-cashews-see notes)